Great Lakes Stories

 • Choose your target species first — Different lakes and seasons favor different fish

-• Consider a charter – The learning curve for Great Lakes trolling is significant; a good captain accelerates your education dramatically
+• Consider a charter — Learning curve for trolling is significant.
+A good captain accelerates your education dramatically

-• Research tributary regulations – Different states have different rules for salmon and steelhead streams
+• Research tributary regulations — Different states, different rules for salmon and steelhead streams

-• Plan around run timing – Spring and fall runs concentrate fish and anglers; plan accordingly
+• Plan around run timing — Spring and fall concentrate fish and anglers.
+Plan accordingly

 The Future of Great Lakes Fishing

-The Great Lakes fishery faces ongoing challenges – invasive species, changing climate, and management debates about stocking levels and wild fish production.
-But the foundation built over sixty years of rehabilitation remains strong, and the commitment to maintaining this world-class fishery continues.
+Ongoing challenges include invasive species, changing climate, and management debates about stocking.
+But the foundation built over sixty years of rehabilitation holds strong.
+The commitment to maintaining this world-class fishery continues.

-For anglers willing to learn the big water, the Great Lakes reward with fish and experiences that rival any destination in North America.
-These inland seas have written fishing history for generations, and they continue writing new chapters every day.
+For anglers willing to learn big water, the Great Lakes reward with fish and experiences rivaling any destination in North America.
+These inland seas have written fishing history for generations and they’re still writing new chapters.
+Every day.

 Author & Expert